 Even if it wasn’t (and I believe it WAS), my dad used to tell us kids:

 “We are not interested in distinguishing between the unfortunate and the inefficient; the result is the same.”

 I am not attempting to paint all reporters with one broad brush.
 My brother and my sweet sister-in-law, both of whom I love, have been journalists.
 I have journalist friends.
+Me writing this article is a form of journalism.
 Many reporters try to be responsible.
 For all I know, Olson and Mears wrote “in a gun battle with police” instead of “while attempting to flee the police” in the draft they submitted for that article.

 But only a few corporations own 90% of our nation’s news media.
 Editors are under pressure from those who sign their paychecks to advance the agenda they are given from on high.
 Numerous “defecting” reporters have chronicled this.
 You don’t read about that much in the news, because–well, re-read this paragraph if you don’t understand why.

 If the bomber HAD been fleeing–I reiterate, he was NOT–the police WOULD have been justified in using what Malcolm X called “any means necessary” to stop him.

 In the bad old days of English Common Law, most felonies were punishable by death.
 Since a convicted felon was expected to be killed for his crimes, it did not seem to matter much if he was killed trying to flee before being convicted.
 Law enforcers were instructed to “bring him in dead or alive.”

 As English Common Law (an extension of older Roman and Norman laws) became one basis for our state and national statutory laws (written statutes passed my legislative majorities), one difference between a misdemeanor and a felony was that deadly force was legally justified when apprehending felons.